seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         STATUS      current
         DESCRIPTION
-            "Indicates the issuer domain policy that the issuer Certificate Authority (CA) considers equivalent to the subject CA domain policy."
+            "Indicates the issuer domain policy that the issuer Certification Authority (CA) considers equivalent to the subject CA domain policy."
         ::= { cPolicyMappingEntry 4 }